ukparliament/weeknotes.data-search/9/index.md

 [Dan](https://twitter.com/dasbarrett) met with [Rob](https://twitter.com/fryford), [Henry](https://twitter.com/henryjameslau) and [Frank](https://twitter.com/frankman1000) from the [ONS](https://www.ons.gov.uk/) data visualisation team thanks to an invite from [Oli](https://twitter.com/olihawkins).
 All great stuff.

-There was a preliminary meeting with people from the Ordnance Survey on Thursday morning to talk through some of the problems we've been having around location data.
-Mainly the absence of Northern Ireland postcode data, some missing links between [NUTS regions](https://en.wikipedia.org/wiki/NUTS_statistical_regions_of_the_United_Kingdom) and constituencies, and [postcodes that span multiple constituencies](https://democracyclub.org.uk/blog/2017/03/20/4314-times-when-postcodes-arent-good-enough/).

 ### Parliament in the area, we're international, we're continental.
 But we're still south of Glasgow

 Dan, Robert, [Graham](https://twitter.com/grahampeek) and [Michael](https://twitter.com/fantasticlife) met with [Rachel Prosser](https://twitter.com/rachelprosser) from the New Zealand department for internal affairs to talk about "machine readable legislation".
 There was vague trepidation that this might turn into some kind of Skynet thing with legislation poking out, [AR](https://en.wikipedia.org/wiki/Augmented_reality) style into the world.
 Like a Matrix but powered by nannies.